Wisteria-Princess/NuggiesAI/README.md

 ## Features

 - **AI Chat**: Chat directly with Nuggies using the `/nuggies` command or by mentioning its name in a message.
-The AI is powered by Google's Gemini model and has a unique, customizable personality (currently a slightly unhinged, sarcastic, Norse pagan goth).
+The AI is powered by Google's Gemini model and has a unique, customizable personality.
 - **Persistent Currency System**: A simple and fun server economy centered around "nuggets."
 All data is stored in a cloud database, so user balances are always saved.
 - **Reaction Roles**: Allows users to self-assign roles by reacting to specific messages, set up by a server admin.
 - **Utility Commands**: Includes a `/fox` command for random GIFs and a `/translate` command for translating text.